 Time Flies When You’re Having Fun!

-This week seems to have gone on for-ev-er…, well, until we hit the weekend and then suddenly time has doubled-up and before we know it, it’s already Sunday and the new week is about to roll around.
-I’ve hardly even had a chance to fully relax!
+Some weeks just seem to go on for-ev-er…, well, until we hit the weekend and then suddenly time doubles-up and before we know it, it’s already Sunday and the new week is about to roll around.
+Feels like I’ve hardly even had a chance to fully relax!
 I’m sure you know that feeling!

 But why does that always seem to happen?